 Digitisation in simple terms is the process of converting information into digital, computer-readable format.
 Collectively, digitisation means a number of different processes where information is converted or managed, whether it be through automating manual operations, leveraging the internet for communication, or enhancing accessibility of paper files through digital scanning.

 With that said, digitisation is no longer just a “hot trend” in this digital age, but an increasingly important part of any business who wants to survive and thrive in this new economy.
 Some industry leaders even say that digitisation is no longer optional but a necessity.

 We see more and more businesses transitioning their marketing, project management, documentation, and communication online.
 We hear of organizations going “paperless”, and companies taking their operations to the “cloud”.

 Digitisation is a way to future-proof your business.

 Many organisations shift to digital for several reasons such as:

-This can be done through the use of web or network-based project management systems, or HR and payroll software, or the use of email or chat for communication.
+This can be done through the use of web or network-based project management systems, HR and payroll software, or using scan services to convert your paper documents into a digital format and improving security on confidential documents.
 This can also mean utilising electronic gadgets to gather data and capture information as in the case of using tablets when filling up forms.